 For experienced parties Mt Campbell is the starting point for traverses along Arthur Range to Hoary Head, Crusader and Flora car park.

-Mt Campbell is an alpine route, so proper preparation and care should be made to ensure a safe trip.
-This track reaches a high elevation and is exposed above the treeline, so proper outdoor clothing is essential.
+Mt Campbell is an alpine route and is highly-exposed, so proper preparation and care is essential ensure a safe trip.
 Be sure to check the alpine weather forecast before you go.
 Do not rely on weather forecasts for the nearest town Motueka, as the alpine weather may be drastically different.
 Snow may be present above the treeline for weeks in winter and spring.
+There are no water sources along the way so bring plenty of water with you.